luiswirth/bsc-thesis/src/matter.typ

 and changes only from one cell to another.

-This piecewise-constant metric over the simplicial mesh is known as the *Regge metric* and comes from Regge calculus, a theory for numerical general relativety that is about producing simplicial approximations of spacetimes that are solutions to the Einstein field equation.
+This piecewise-constant metric over the simplicial mesh is known as the *Regge metric* and comes from Regge calculus, a theory for numerical general relativity that is about producing simplicial approximations of spacetimes that are solutions to the Einstein field equation.